FrozenBurrito/id3stego/readme.md

         * ex: test.txt saved as extracted-test.txt
     * does NOT modify audio file (ex: -a output-test.mp3)
 * Demonstrates a weak form of insertion steganography.
-    * As an extension activity for interested students, try using a different utility to dump and investigate all id3v2 metadata.
+    * As an extension activity for interested students, try using a different utility to dump and investigate all id3v2 metadata from an output file or example-output-test.mp3.
 * Note about verbosity:
     * Always prints verbose progress output.
     * To help me better understand Rust, verbose error propagation used ('?' always expanded to match)